-A model of export participation and adoption of a voluntary standard in the heterogeneous firms and trade framework is presented in this paper.
+We present a model of export participation and adoption of a voluntary standard in the heterogeneous firms and trade framework.
 Firms produce credence goods, the quality of which can be signaled by adopting a costly voluntary standard.
 Firms must simultaneously choose whether or not to adopt the standard and whether or not to enter export markets.
 Heterogeneity in firm behavior is driven by differences in productivity, which indexes the effective cost of each strategy.
 Comparative statics are derived relating participation in the voluntary standard to changes in key trade policy variables.

-Key Words: Voluntary Standards, Credence Goods, International Trade, Heterogeneous
+Keywords: Voluntary Standards, Credence Goods, International Trade, Heterogeneous